 By electing S corporation status, the LLC needs to file an expensive corporate return, needs to begin doing payroll–even if the only employee is the owner, and may need to pay additional payroll taxes like the 6.2% employer’s portion of social security and the federal unemployment tax.

-has written more than 150 books.
+New York LLC formations expert and tax accountant Stephen L. Nelson CPA has written more than 150 books.
 Formerly an adjunct tax professor at Golden Gate University, Nelson is also the author of QuickBooks for Dummies.